Study Abroad Scholarships

 Hostel International USA Scholarships

-The "Explore the World" travel scholarship is need-based, for educational or service related travel outside the U.S. between May 1, 2021 and August 31, 2022 that incorporates education, volunteerism or service learning.
-The next application cycle will be open in Fall 2020.
+The "Explore the World" travel scholarship is need-based, for educational or service related travel outside the U.S. that incorporates education, volunteerism or service learning.
+Eligibility: U.S. citizenship, low income or Pell Grant recipient, minimum program length: 7 days.

 Rotary Foundation Ambassadorial Scholarships